heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-1.md

     - Use a light sensor to detect sudden changes in illumination (e.g., a door or box opened).
     - Add a sound sensor to trigger if noise is detected.

-- **Disarm Mechanism:**
-  Integrate a button or secret sequence to temporarily disable or reset the alarm.

 - **Smart Patterns:**
   Vary the alarm sound pattern based on which sensor triggered the alarm (continuous for motion, beeping sequence for tilt, etc).